 The most frequently asked questions about traveling to Machu Picchu are regarding the weather.
 We've collected the best intel, along with a few other facts to help you decide when to travel and how to prepare for your trip.
 Follow this link to see our most popular trip: 7-Day Machu Picchu Walking Vacation.

-Are you looking for holiday deals for trips to Machu Picchu in 2023?
+Are you looking for updates about changes to Machu Picchu entry tickets in 2024?
 CLICK HERE

 The good news about Machu Picchu: